Tudḫaliya IV

 Tudḫaliya IV was a king of the Hittite Empire (New kingdom), and the younger son of Ḫattušili III.
 He reigned c.
-1245–1215 BC (middle chronology) or c.
-1237-1209 BC (short chronology).
+1245–1215 BC.
 His mother was the great queen, Puduḫepa.

 Early life

 Tudḫaliya was likely born in his father's court in Ḫattuša, after his brother and crown prince Nerikkaili, but still while their father was governing on his brother Muwatalli II's behalf.
 He was a good friend of Muwatalli's son, Kurunta, and Ḫattušili ordered that they stay on good terms.

 A document known as the "Apology" or "Autobiography" of Hattusili III indicates that he named Tudḫaliya as priest of the goddess Šauška of Samuha.

 After Ḫattušili III as King wrote up a treaty with "Ulmi-Tessup" which confirmed Kurunta's rule over Tarḫuntašša, Ḫattušili elevated Tudḫaliya over his older brother to be his crown prince.
 Tudḫaliya as king drew up a treaty recorded on a bronze tablet confirming the links between him and Kurunta.

 Tudḫaliya had a sister, Maathorneferure, who served as Great Royal Wife to Pharaoh Ramesses II of Egypt.